monodot/knowledge-base/about.md

 This site is written in Markdown, and generated using the [Jekyll][jekyll] static publishing tool, with the [minima][minima] theme.

+You can make edit suggestions for any page by clicking the Edit link at the top of each page.
+Or [head straight to the source repo on GitHub][repo] and feel free to make a pull request.

 If you want to send some feedback, you can contact me on Twitter - I'm [@monodot][twitter].

 Cheers!